-Unfortunately, damage to the spinal cord cannot heal itself.
-However, undamaged areas can essentially pick up the slack and make adaptive neurological changes.
+Damage to the spinal cord cannot heal itself.
+However, undamaged areas can rewire and make adaptive neurological changes.

 The best way to promote neuroplasticity is to continuously repeat weakened movements.
 This is why training intensity plays such a significant role in recovery outlook.
 The more repetitions you perform, the more you’re stimulating your spinal cord’s ability to rewire itself.